SAML-Toolkits/java-saml/README.md

 2. File > Import > Maven : Existing Maven Projects > Select the path where the core folder of the Java Toolkit is  *<path>/java-saml/core*, resolve the Workspace project and select the pom.xml
 3. File > Import > Maven : Existing Maven Projects > Select the path where the toolkit folder of the Java Toolkit is  *<path>/java-saml/toolkit*, resolve the Workspace project and select the pom.xml

-### Adding the java-saml-jspsample as a project
+### Adding the java-saml-tookit-jspsample as a project
-1. File > Import > Maven : Existing Maven Projects > Select the path where the core folder of the Java Toolkit is  *<path>/java-saml/samples/java-saml-jspsample*, resolve the Wordkspace project and select the pom.xml
+1. File > Import > Maven : Existing Maven Projects > Select the path where the core folder of the Java Toolkit is  *<path>/java-saml/samples/java-saml-tookit-jspsample*, resolve the Wordkspace project and select the pom.xml

-### Deploy the java-saml-jspsample
+### Deploy the java-saml-tookit-jspsample

 At the Package Explorer, select the jsp-sample project, 2nd bottom of the mouse and Run As > Run Server Select a [Tomcat Server](http://crunchify.com/step-by-step-guide-to-setup-and-install-apache-tomcat-server-in-eclipse-development-environment-ide/) in order to deploy the server.